datolya/datolya.github.io/README.md

 # datolya.github.io
-Data toolbox and thoughts.
+Tips and tricks for Data Engineering & Analytics

 Edited by Sebestyen